 Roofing including roof space Repair category: 2 Notes: The roof is of a complex design and all junctions/valleys are potential weak points.
 A regular repair and maintenance programme should therefore be envisaged and it would be prudent to have an annual inspection carried out.
-Insulation has been laid over the roof joists and accordingly a head and shoulders inspection of the roof space was possible only.
-No access to the south facing elevation roof plane over the main property and rear kitchen projection.
+Corroded ridge tiles were noted.
+Flat roofs have a limited life and depending on their age and quality of workmanship can fail at any time.
+The profile metal sheet roof is perished in places and we understand a roofing contractor is expected to carry out some remedial repairs.
+No access was obtained to any roof void/roof eaves areas.